unchase/Unchase.FluentPerformanceMeter/README.md

 "00:00:01.0033040"
 ```

-You can get performance data about calling this method through a call:
+You can get performance info related to calling this method through the call:

 ```csharp
 /// <summary>